 Are you studying for the citric acid cycle for the MCAT and unsure about where to begin?
-Read on to learn what you should know about this metabolism pathway.
+Are you also wondering what the Krebs cycle is?
+Read on to learn more!

-The citric acid cycle, also known as the Krebs cycle or the tricarboxylic acid cycle, probably goes by so many names because of just how important it is.
-It is the primary process where the food we eat is converted into energy our body can use to grow, digest, move, and carry out any other essential function you can think of.
+The citric acid cycle, also known as the Krebs or tricarboxylic acid cycle, probably goes by so many names because of its importance.
+It is the primary process where the food we eat is converted into energy our body can use to grow, digest, move, and carry out any other essential function.

-If you’ve started studying carbohydrate metabolism for the MCAT, you probably already know how essential the citric acid cycle is in understanding the human body.
-In this article, we’ll break down what you should learn about the citric acid cycle as an aspiring medical professional, from the basics to the specific steps involved.
+If you’ve started studying carbohydrate metabolism for the MCAT, you probably already know how essential the Krebs cycle is in understanding the human body.
+This article will explain what you should learn about the Krebs cycle as an aspiring medical professional, from the basics to the specific steps involved.

-The citric acid cycle is a part of a broader process called cellular respiration, which refers to the chemical reactions that harvest energy from the foods that we eat into energy that our cells can use.
-Cellular respiration contains three main subparts: glycolysis, the citric acid cycle, and oxidative phosphorylation.
+The Krebs cycle is part of a broader process called cellular respiration, which refers to the chemical reactions that harvest energy from the foods we eat into energy that our cells can use.
+Cellular respiration contains three main subparts: glycolysis, the total reaction for the citric acid cycle, and oxidative phosphorylation.

 NAD+ and FADH are small molecules referred to as electron shuttles.
 They have the amazing ability of carrying and donating their high-energy electrons to the electron transport chain.

-NAD+ and FADH are reversibly reduced into NADH and FADHthroughout cellular respiration, meaning that they gain electrons.
+NAD+ and FADH are reversibly reduced into NADH and FADH2 throughout cellular respiration, meaning they gain electrons.

 The electron transport chain is part of oxidative phosphorylation, the final destination of cellular respiration.
-It uses the electrons from NADH and FADHfrom the citric acid cycle to produce 32 molecules of ATP.
+It uses the electrons from NADH and FADH2 from the Krebs cycle to produce 32 molecules of ATP.

 Adenosine triphosphate, or ATP, is a high energy-carrying molecule that fuels the cellular processes vital to all living things.
-To release and transfer the energy required by a cell, ATP is broken down, and its phosphoryl group is removed in a process called hydrolysis.
+ATP is broken down to release and transfer the energy a cell requires, and its phosphoryl group is removed in hydrolysis.

 ATP is one of the main final products of the cellular respiration cycle.
-Looking at the big picture, then, ATP captures the chemical energy from the breakdown of glucose and converts it into cellular fuel, and NADH and FADH2are intermediate molecules in this process.
+Looking at the big picture, ATP captures the chemical energy from the breakdown of glucose and converts it into cellular fuel.
+NADH and FADH2 are intermediate molecules in this process.

-Below, the eight steps of the citric acid cycle are outlined, with explanations of what occurs before and after it to add necessary context.
+Below are the eight stages of the citric acid cycle substrates, explaining what occurs before and after it to add necessary context.

-The citric acid cycle is part of the more extensive process of cellular respiration.
+The Krebs cycle is part of the more extensive process of cellular respiration.
 Glycolysis is the first step of cellular respiration and is where a 6-carbon glucose molecule is broken down into two 3-carbon pyruvate molecules in the cytosol.
 ATP and NADH are also released in the process.

-Pyruvate enters the mitochondrial matrix and is then further broken down and combined with an enzyme called coenzyme A, or CoA for short.
-This reaction results in acetyl-CoA, releasing CO as a waste product that we exhale out.
+Pyruvate enters the mitochondrial matrix and is broken down and combined with an enzyme called coenzyme A, or CoA for short.
+This reaction results in acetyl-CoA, releasing CO2 as a waste product we exhale.

-Through a series of steps, the citric acid cycle sequesters the energy in the bonds of acetyl-CoA and transfers it into NAD+ and FADH, reducing them into NADH and FADH.
-These molecules eventually go through oxidative phosphorylation, in which the trapped energy within them is transformed into high-energy molecules of ATP.
+Through a series of steps, this cycle sequesters the energy in the bonds of acetyl-CoA and transfers it into NAD+ and FADH, reducing them into NADH and FADH2.
+These molecules eventually go through oxidative phosphorylation, transforming the trapped energy within them into high-energy molecules of ATP.

-Described below is each step of the citric acid cycle.
+Described below is each step of the cycle.

 Step 1: The cycle starts when an enzyme facilitates the merging of acetyl-CoA with the four-carbon molecule oxaloacetate.
-This results in the 6-carbon molecule citric acid- understand why it's called the citric acid cycle now?
+This results in the 6-carbon molecule citric acid.

-As described in the subsequent steps, the carbon atoms in citric acid continue to circulate through the cycle in reactions that release energy captured by the electron shuttles.
-The key to understanding the citric acid cycle is following how these carbons are rearranged because it is in this rearrangement that energy is released, which is the purpose of cellular respiration.
+As described in the subsequent steps, the carbon atoms in citric acid continue circulating through the cycle in reactions that release energy the electron shuttles capture.

 Step 2: Citric acid loses and then gains a water molecule, converting it into its isomer isocitrate, another 6-carbon molecule.

 Step 3: Isocitrate is oxidized, resulting in the removal of a carbon atom.
-This reaction leads to the generation of a five-carbon-molecule, α-ketoglutarate, and a CO molecule (that was formed by combining the lost carbon atom with oxygen).
-This oxidation process results in two available electrons that reduce NAD+ into a high-energy NADH molecule.
+This reaction leads to the generation of a five-carbon-molecule, α-ketoglutarate, and a CO2 molecule (that was formed by combining the lost carbon atom with oxygen).
+This oxidation process produces two available electrons that reduce NAD+ into a high-energy NADH molecule.

-Step 4: The above step is repeated in which α-ketoglutarate is oxidized and decarboxylated, resulting in the four carbon-molecules succinyl-CoA, as well as a CO and an NADH molecule.
+Step 4: The above step is repeated in which α-ketoglutarate is oxidized and decarboxylated, resulting in the four carbon molecules succinyl-CoA, a CO2, and an NADH molecule.

 Step 6: Succinate is converted to fumarate, another four-carbon molecule, in a dehydration reaction.
-The hydrogen atoms released combine with FAD to produce FADH, which goes on to directly donate its electrons to the electron transport chain.
+The hydrogen atoms released combine with FAD to produce FADH2, which goes on to donate its electrons to the electron transport chain directly.